Healthy Homes Assessment Maupuia

 Heating Maupuia

-Maupuia rental properties need to have a stable source of heat that is able to heat the largest or main living area to at minimum 18degC, even during the winter coldest days.
-This is the recommended minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Maupuia rental properties should have a permanent source of heat that is able to heat the largest or main living room to at least 18degC, even on the coldest winter days.
+This is the minimum indoor temperature that is recommended by the World Health Organisation for people’s physical well-being and mental outlook.

-The heating source needs that it be permanently fixed (i.e., not portable) with at minimum 1.5 Kilowatts in heating capacity and have the minimum required heating capacity for the main living space.
-A Heating Assessment Tool could be used to check if your current permanent heater(s) are adequate or if you’ll require to ‘top up’ with a new heater.
-Fires that are open and unflued heaters such as small portable LPG bottle heaters are not considered to be suitable heating options under the Healthy Homes Standard.
+The source of heat needs to be fixed (i.e., not portable) with at minimum 1.5 kW of heating capacity and have the minimum requirement for heat capacity for the main living room.
+A Heating Assessment Tool may be used to check if the current installed heater(s) are sufficient or whether you will need to "top up" with a new heater.
+Fires that are open and unflued heaters, such as the portable LPG bottle heaters are not considered to be suitable heating options in those following the Healthy Homes Standard.

-If the heating you offer is electric heating or heat pump then it must include an thermostat.
-This makes the heating more reliable and effective.
-For the majority of homes, bigger fixed heating equipment like heat pumps, wood burners, pellet burners or flued gas heaters will be required.
-However, in some cases like small apartment buildings an electric, fixed heater may suffice.
+If the heating you provide is electric heating (or heat pump), it needs to include an thermostat.
+This will make the heating more reliable and effective.
+For most properties, larger fixed heating equipment like wood burners, heat pumps pellet burners, flued gas heaters will be required.
+However, in some cases such as small apartments the smaller fixed electric heater might be enough.

-If your main living space already has a central heating source, like an air conditioner, it might require a top up to meet the standards.
-Some types of heaters can’t be used to meet the standard since they’re either not effective, cost prohibitive to operate or unsafe to operate.
+If your living space already has a permanent heating source, like the heat pump, it might just require a top up to be able to meet the standards.
+Certain kinds of heaters cannot be used to meet the quality since they’re either not effective, cost prohibitive to operate and/or unsafe to run.

 Ventilation Maupuia

-The ventilation quality is about recognising the fact that the dry atmosphere is much easier to heat and that the property that is properly ventilated is less likely to develop mould and damp.
+This ventilation quality is all about acknowledging the fact that dried air can be easier to heat, and that the property that is properly ventilated is less likely to be a victim of damp and mould.

-Bedrooms, living spaces, kitchens and dining rooms are all considered living spaces.
-Spaces that connect, such as the hallway aren’t liveable and therefore are not require an opening door or window.
+Bedrooms, living rooms, dining rooms, and kitchens are considered liveable spaces.
+Connecting spaces such as the hallway aren’t considered liveable and therefore are not need an opening window or door.

-Each window, door or skylight needs at least to open to the outside while remaining closed to allow to circulate fresh air as well as ventilation.
+Every window, door or skylight needs for them to be in a position open to the outside while remaining closed to allow for fresh air circulation and ventilation.

-All bathrooms and kitchens as well as any other space in your property with a bath, shower or cooktop, or any other moisture generating item will require adequate extractor fans that vent out to the outside.
-Our Healthy Homes Assessment service will make sure there is sufficient ventilation throughout the living spaces with the right extractor fan in areas with high moisture.
+All kitchens and bathrooms, and any other area in your home that has shower, bath, cooktop or other high water-generating appliance will require suitable extractor fans which are vented out to the outside.
+This Healthy Homes Assessment service will verify that there is enough ventilation in every living space, including suitable extractor fans in areas with high moisture.

 building ventilation inspections